AMVCBatamn/FinalAlgrtClsc/README.md

 HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR
 IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##Documentación:
+## Documentación:

--Clase: Grafo.java
+- Clase: Grafo.java
--Clase: Nodo.java
+- Clase: Nodo.java
--Clase: Nodo.java
+- Clase: Nodo.java

 Aquí se puede probar el funcionamiento del proyecto de manera lógica:
--Clase: Main.java
+- Clase: Main.java